davetaz/openactive-crossfilter/learning.md

 Add the following line below it

     var dataGrid = dc.dataGrid('#dc-data-grid');

 This line sets up the dataGrid object as a `dc.dataGrid` and tells it that the grid will be going in the `#dc-data-grid` element on our web page.

-At this point the grid might be full of code telling you that you need to provide an html() handling param.
+At this point your output will change; your list will disappear, and you may see messages telling you that you need to provide an html() handling param.
 This is the content of the datagrid.

 Let's define the content.
 Add the following line: